misterunix/sandpiles/README.md

 New code based on my 'c' version.
 Way faster.

 Maximum grid size is 12000 x 12000.
-This is much to large, but I have yet to find a way to overestimate out large a sandpile is going to be.
+This is much to large, but I have yet to find a way to overestimate how large a sandpile is going to be.
 The code is optimized to only work in the region of the active sandpile.
 Right now, its just a waste of memory.

 The center of the grid starts with the listed starting grains.
 The maximum grains that can be placed is 2147483648 or half of uint32.

+Times are relative to the hardware they are running on.
+I have several i3,i5,i7 and amd laptops that the code has run on at one time or another.
+Just for fun I let it run for a month on a raspberry pi 2b and it was **SLOW**!
+But what do you expect from such a limited system.

 2^8 grains placed
 grains 256